Validity, Sparse Holes, and Breadth in Language Generation: Banach Density, Topology, and Geometry: Main Results Overview: Lower Banach Density, Topology, and Geometry

 For example, if $f(x) = \log(x)^\epsilon$, we retain only those boxes $R_n$ satisfying $|R_n \cap K| \gg \log^{1+\epsilon}(\Vol(R_n)).$ This is a very weak requirement: a box $R_n$ contains at most $\Vol(R_n)$ elements, and its maximum side length is at most $\Vol(R_n)^{1/d}$, yet we only require the intersection size to exceed $\log \Vol(R_n)$, which is even smaller than the logarithm of its largest side length.

 We then define the {\em filtered lower Banach density} of the generated set $O$ in the true language $K$ to be the $\liminf$ over all nondegenerate sequences:

 We can then prove the following.

-\begin{thm} For any $\epsilon > 0$, there is an algorithm with the property that for any collection $\mX$ of languages in $\mathbb{Z}^d$ with finite Cantor-Bendixson rank, the algorithm achieves generation in the limit with an output set $O$ that has filtered lower Banach density (defined in (\ref{def:filterBD})) at least $1/2 - \epsilon$ in $K$, which is essentially the optimal bound. \end{thm}
+\begin{thm} For any $\epsilon > 0$, there is an algorithm with the property that for any collection $\mX$ of languages in $\mathbb{Z}^d$ with finite Cantor-Bendixson rank, the algorithm achieves generation in the limit with an output set $O$ that has filtered lower Banach density (defined in (\ref{def:filterBD})) at least $1/2 - \epsilon$ in $K$, which is essentially the optimal bound. \end{thm} This bound $1/2-\epsilon$ matches, up to $\epsilon$, the learning-free singleton benchmark after the geometric obstruction in Theorem \ref{intro:strictbanachHD} has been filtered out.

+Thus the higher-dimensional theorem separates two obstructions.
+Ordinary Banach density mixes the learning/topological difficulty with a rectangular Ramsey/discrepancy obstruction that already appears when the target language is known.
+Filtered Banach density removes this singleton obstruction, and finite rank then essentially recovers the $1/2$ benchmark.

 Viewed in light of the work on underrepresentation and mode collapse in language models \cite{holtzman2020degeneration,shypula2025diversity,zhang2025verbalized}, our results here provide a way of articulating these issues in the framework of language generation in the limit, and raising the question of whether this might provide any insights into the underrepresentation phenomena seen in practice.